visualon-inc/visualon-html5-demos/README.md

 </html>
 ```
 ## Guide for configuring player and source
-User can initialize player by a configuration.
-See `@link module:Player~config`
-and open the media source with sourceConfig.
-See `@link module:Player~sourceConfig`
+User can initialize the player by a configuration and open the media source with sourceConfig.

 For the sample code, user can modify "voDefaultConfig" and "voDefaultStream" in "SamplePlayer/sampleplayer/app/assets.js"
 to set own configuration and default stream.
 Also can add streams to "voAvailableStreams" in